CMU-Heinz-95702/Lab-3-Heroku-Interesting-Picture/readme.md

 You must be on campus, or using the campus VPN, to view this article.

-3. Answer these two questions.
-This is not part of getting credit, but you need to know this.

 ### :checkered_flag: Answer question 4 on the Canvas quiz named Lab3_Quiz.

 ### :checkered_flag: Answer question 5 on the Canvas quiz named Lab3_Quiz.